perushinkov/transform-composer/README.md

-# ng-dhxpro-template
+# template

-This is a template for projects with Angular and DHTMLX Pro.
+This is a template